jrandj/redhat/README.md

         | 6           | 110             | rw-               | Read and write permissions.           |
         | 7           | 111             | rwx               | Read, write, and execute permissions. |

-    * To grant the owner, group and others all permissions using the *chmod* command:
+    * To grant the owner, group, and others all permissions using the *chmod* command:
         ```shell
         chmod 777 file1
         ```